Insuring the cost of disbursements without the need to complete a proposal form: Commercial Delegated ATE Insurance

 However, the client’s financial exposure begins as soon as disbursement costs are incurred prior to making a decision to Issue Proceedings.
 This subject is far too often overlooked.

-The SRA Code of Conduct requires solicitors to protect clients’ interests, and sets out the compliance rules regarding funding and ATE Insurance.
-At the very least, the client must be informed about ATE insurance and be offered the opportunity to purchase an appropriate ATE policy.
+The SRA Code of Conduct requires solicitors to protect clients’ interests.
+As well as setting out the compliance rules regarding funding and ATE Insurance.
+At the very least, the client must be informed about ATE insurance.
+They must also be offered the opportunity to purchase an appropriate ATE policy.
 Many solicitors meet this requirement by offering such advice in the retainer letter.

-Acasta can offer solicitors a Delegated ATE facility for commercial disputes, so that solicitors have the ability to gain access to a straightforward, low cost ATE initiative that is designed to indemnify the disbursements which are incurred during the assessment period of a potential claim.
+Acasta can offer solicitors a bespoke ATE facility for commercial disputes.
+Therefore, solicitors have the ability to gain access to a straightforward, low cost ATE initiative.
+Our products have been designed to indemnify the disbursements, which are incurred during the assessment period of a potential claim.

 Put simply, following a claimant’s agreement to purchase ATE cover once prospects have been established as being reasonable but before proceedings are issued, a policy can be self-issued by the solicitor via Acasta’s portal.

 The policy offers a maximum limit of indemnity of £3,000 and provides cover for an element of the initial disbursement costs.
 The premium for this cover is £150 plus Insurance Premium Tax which is deferred and contingent upon the final outcome of the case.
 To align the claims risk the policy includes an excess or quota share of 50% since there is likely to be a large proportion of claims that fail to progress following full assessment.

 Importantly the delegated arrangement will allow cases to be progressed safe in the knowledge that a proportion of the disbursement costs are protected against a possible loss.